Our Staff

 Dr. Swier-Vosnos earned her doctorate at Roosevelt University.
 Her internship (residency) was completed at Ann Arbor VA Healthcare System, and her post-doctoral fellowship at Rush University Medical Center, Department of Behavioral Sciences.
 During her graduate education and training, she was involved with research into the psychometric properties of neuropsychological test, and has co-authored a number of scholarly articles.
 She continues to contribute to academic research and facilitate dissertations of current doctoral students.

-Katherine Tolle-Fu, PsyD
+Kathryn Tolle-Fu, PsyD

 Dr. Tolle-Fu is a licensed clinical psychologist in Indiana and a fellowship-trained neuropsychologist.
 She specializes in outpatient neuropsychological assessment of adults with cognitive, neurological, and/or psychiatric concerns.
 She has special interests in the assessment of older adults, neurodegenerative disorders, movement disorders, and traumatic brain injury.